 Instead, he paced Filip (who is fresh off a win at the Norwegian cross-country championships) for 7K before slowing down considerably and cruising to the finish.
 Jakob passed through 7K in 19:53 before slowing to 6:22, 4:10 and 4:40 splits for the final 3K.
 Filip had a strong eighth kilometre with a 2:48, but he suffered greatly in the last 2K, posting 3:03 and 3:17 splits.

 Norway’s Zerei Kbrom Mezngi won the men’s race in 28:20, far ahead of either of the Ingebrigtsens or Jornet but still way off Jakob’s national record.
 While the men’s race didn’t see any records, the women’s race did as 2016 Olympian Karoline Bjerkeli Grøvdal set the Norwegian 10K best with a 30:32 showing, smashing the pervious record of 30:59.
-This is the first time that Grøvdal has broken 31 minutes, and the result catapulted her up the European standings as well, and she now sits at third all-time.
+This is the first time that Grøvdal has broken 31 minutes, and the result catapulted her up the European standings as well, placing her at third all-time.

 Full results from the race can be found here.